sarvesh-s-g/sarvesh-s-g/README.md

 - 👋 Hi, I’m @sarvesh-s-g
 - 👀 I’m interested in coding and programming
 - 🌱 I’m currently learning c++ and javascript
-- 💞️ I’m looking to collaborate on MERN projects
+- 💞️ I’m looking to collaborate on MERN projects and DSA questions
 - 📫 How to reach me email sarveshsg2005@gmail.com
 -